rackerlabs/support-how-to/content/rackspace-monitoring/monitoring-network-traffic.md

     apt-cache search vnstat
     ## vnstat - console-based network traffic monitor

-To do the installation of the tools on your server simply execute this command.
+To do the installation of the tools on your server, simply execute this command.

     apt-get install iptraf vnstat

-Lastly we setup VNstat to begin monitoring the interfaces.
+Lastly, we setup VNstat to begin monitoring the interfaces.

     # Public Interface
     vnstat -u -i eth0